Can You Bring Skates on a Plane?

 - Checked bags: Yes

-For example, United airlines offers the following from their website:
+United offers the following from their website:

 - United accepts one hockey or lacrosse bag plus up to two hockey or lacrosse sticks taped together per customer as one piece of checked baggage.